nushell/nushell.github.io/book/modules.md

 ## Import Pattern

 Anything after the [`use`](/commands/docs/use.md) keyword forms an **import pattern** which controls how the definitions are imported.
 The import pattern has the following structure `use head members...` where `head` defines the module (name of an existing module, file, or directory).
-The members are optional and specify what exactly should be imported from th emodule.
+The members are optional and specify what exactly should be imported from the module.

 Using our `greetings` example: